taotliu/resources/index.md

 - Misc.

   >	\usepackage[latin9]{inputenc}
-  				      %allows the user to input accented characters directly from the keyboard;
+  				      %allows for inputting accented chars directly from the KB

 ---